rees-kyle/public_personal_knowledge_base/dependencies/localhost/computing/notes/aliases.md

 Here are a few common types of aliases in computing:

-1. **Command Aliases:** In [[command-line|computing.command-line-interface]] interfaces, you can create aliases for commonly used commands.
+1. **Command Aliases:** In [[command-line|command-line-interface]] interfaces, you can create aliases for commonly used commands.
 For example, you could create an alias "ls" for the "ls -l" command to list files and directories in long format.

 2. **File and Directory Aliases:** You can create aliases for file paths or directory locations.
 This can be useful when you need to reference a long path frequently.